 10) Challenge each other

 I have watched many PLAB 2 practice role-plays taking place amongst friends – often a very relaxed environment, food and chat, mixed with a few cases.
-Even the role-plays themselves were friendly – information given too easily, breaking into laughter when trying to play an angry patient, overly-positive feedback etc. Make sure you act well (this is key to our Immersion PLAB 2 Courses) – put a little emotion into the case, add in a little challenge.
+Even the role-plays themselves were friendly – information given too easily, breaking into laughter when trying to play an angry patient, overly-positive feedback etc. Make sure you act well (this is key to our Live PLAB 2 Courses) – put a little emotion into the case, add in a little challenge.
 Too often people come out of the exam thinking that it was a ‘step-up’ from what they were used to.
 Aim to make it feel like a ‘step-down’ instead – make the precious time spent practicing really worth it.